HHS/TANF-app/docs/Technical-Documentation/tech-memos/priotitized-errors/prioritized-errors.md

 - TDP frontend: latency time incurred while generating report

 ## Use and Test cases to consider
-- Admin can get both prioritized and un-prioritized report
+- Admin and STT receive the same report
-- STT only recieves prioritized report
 - Existing tests leveraging ParserError querysets are updated and re-validated for correctness